makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 So - if you haven't done this already, get a Raspberry Pi up and running with the latest Raspian and [install Flask using PIP](https://projects.raspberrypi.org/en/projects/python-web-server-with-flask/2).
 Make sure it's connected to your internet.

 The code here is pretty simple, it fires up a simple web server using Flask, gets the time from the system and then converts the time into a decimal for easy handling (for example 07:30 becomes 7.5).
+It then uses some simple logic to define the colours and brightness and then concatenates them into a simple string that it outputs as a very basic text document.

 In your home directory, create a file called `app.py` and add the following code: